-What Happens at a DMV Hearing in NC?
+What Happens at an NC DMV Interlock Hearing?

-We advise that you don’t attend the Hearing without an experienced attorney.
+As a law firm that focuses on criminal defense, we advise that you don’t attend the DMV Interlock Hearing without an experienced attorney.
 It won’t be until the actual Hearing that you’ll be notified of what violation the DMV is alleging.
 You will not have logs prepared and you will be ambushed with whatever the DMV hearing Officer chooses to ask about.
 Take for example Robbie Wilson’s case which he allowed us to share with you.

-NC DMV Hearing for an Ignition Interlock Violation Case Result
+NC DMV Interlock Hearing for an Ignition Interlock Violation Case Result

 Robbie Wilson attended an NC DMV Interlock Violation Hearing without an attorney in June of 2015.
-After that experience, he came to Mr. Kreider (now Judge Kreider) in our Greensboro Office to see what his options were.
+After that experience, he came to our Greensboro Office to see what his options were.
 As can be seen from the transcript of the Hearing (below) the hearing was completely unfair, biased and pre-judged by the Hearing Officer.

 Read the revocation order which came from that hearing.

 The Dummit Fradin interlock attorney filed an appeal within the 30 days deadline, but the State Assistant Attorney General attempted to argue that the deadline started from the Hearing Date rather than the Revocation date as stated in the statute.